pdyxs/sudoku-puzzles/src/puzzle/preamble.md

 *Here's another entry in my "Experimental fog" series.
-Here I'm continuing to look at having the fog itself be meaningful, this time using Yin Yang rules.
-I'd love to hear how long it took you to complete, and any feedback on difficulty and rules clarity.*
+Here I'm continuing to explore how fog clearance could itself be information, this time combining it with yin-yang rules.*